 Smoking is linked to a whole raft of medical problems including gum disease such as gingivitis, which can lead to the more serious condition of full-blown periodontal disease.

 Many people trying to quit smoking find that chewing gum helps to overcome cravings for nicotine.

 Many dental health organizations, including the World Dental Federation, recognize that chewing sugar-free gum is beneficial for oral health.
 The gum stimulates the production of saliva, which neutralises acids in the mouth that can cause cavities.

-- Schedule a Dental Appointment
+Schedule a Dental Appointment With Your Kitchener Dentist

 If you haven’t seen a dentist for some time, why not make a New Year resolution to schedule a dental appointment to give you peace of mind that you don’t have any potential gum or teeth problems?

 Some oral issues, including gum disease, may show no obvious signs to a layperson during the early stages.
 A dentist can not only spot these issues but also check for symptoms of diabetes and oral cancer.

 If you’re experiencing sensitivity in your teeth when consuming particularly hot or cold foods and drinks, or you’ve noticed that your gums are bleeding, the sooner you see a dentist, the better.

 Don’t Forget to Floss